 - Envision initial architecture.
 The enterprise architects will spend several days developing initial, high-level models of the enterprise architecture.
-This will be a face-to-face, initial architecture envisioning session where the scope is the entire organization, not just a single IT solution.
-Ideally this is done in an agile modelling room so as to streamline the communication and collaborative modelling efforts.
+This will be a face-to-face, initial architecture envisioning session where the scope is the entire organization, not just a single solution or value stream.
+Ideally this is done in an agile modelling room, also called an Obeya room, so as to streamline the communication and collaborative modelling efforts.
 Such a room is large with lots of whiteboard space, enabling the team to work on several models in parallel (each of which has its own section of wall space).
 The primary purpose of this session is for the EA team to develop a common understanding, at least a high level, of the current state of the enterprise architecture and a vision for how the team would like to see it evolve.
 Secondary outcomes include creating some initial artifacts which the enterprise architects will evolve over time, (potentially) meeting one another for the first time, and building bonds between the team members.
 Potential challenges to this activity include getting an agile modeling room (you may have to convert an existing room, or accept lower productivity if you can’t get access to such a room) and the logistics of getting the right people together at the same time.

 - Collaborate with business stakeholders.
 On a regular basis enterprise architects work with business stakeholders to understand their needs, work with them to envision the future, and help educate them on the possibilities and constraints of technology.
 This collaboration may be in the form of working sessions, presentations, or one-on-one conversations.
 These sessions occur as needed and at times it can be difficult to gain access to stakeholders as they are often very busy people.